 Every four years, the USA National Games provide an opportunity for athletes to compete at the national level in summer sports.
-The 2018 USA Games were held in Seattle.
-The 2022 USA Games are set for Orlando.
+The 2022 USA Games were held in Orlando.
+The 2026 USA Games will be in Minneapolis, Minn.
 To qualify, individuals need to receive a gold medal in their sport of choice during the year prior to selection camp, attend selection camp, and be selected to Team Missouri.
 For more info, email us!

 - Basketball (Women's) 3-on-3 -- two teams

 - Flag Football (Unified) -- two teams